lowcodeunit/public-web-blog/blog/2021-01-25-connecting-raspberry-pi-and-dht11.md

 ![Power BI Get Data Web Close and Apply](/img/screenshots/power-bi-visualizations.png)

 Additional information on how to visualize and bring your data to life can be located across the internet.
-You can get started on [building your report](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-excel-stunning-report#build-your-report) and work through a quick [10 minutes example](https://docs.microsoft.com/en-us/learn/modules/build-your-first-power-bi-report/4-exercise-create-visuals-in-power-bi) to get you going.
+You can get started on [building your report](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-excel-stunning-report#build-your-report) and work through a quick [10 minute example](https://docs.microsoft.com/en-us/learn/modules/build-your-first-power-bi-report/4-exercise-create-visuals-in-power-bi) to get you going.

+## Wrapping Up

+That's it!
+End-to-end IoT leveraging cloud IoT architectures, mixed with the open source.